How do I reserve a meeting room at the library?

 - Meeting rooms cannot be used for religious services, but groups wishing to provide informational religious programs open to the public may do so.

 - All meetings must be free of charge.
 No materials may be sold, nor donations solicited, at any time by a group using the library meeting rooms.
 No money shall change hands in the library meeting rooms.
+The Library reserves the right to allow sales of items to benefit the Library, if approved in advance by the Library.

 - Library staff will not be available to make room arrangement changes or to provide services such as operating audio-visual equipment, setting up chairs, making photocopies or handling attendee registration.